International Woman's Flag Football Association: Tournaments

 The most notable tournament is the Kelly McGillis Classic International Female Flag Football Championship & World Challenge Game, Key West, FL. held in January in Key West, FL.
-This tournament has brought as many as 49 teams from across the United States and countries: Canada, Mexico, Norway, Denmark, Sweden, Iceland, Scotland, Puerto Rico, Panama, El Salvador, Honduras, Guatemala and Egypt.
+This tournament has brought as many as 49 teams from across the United States and countries such as: Canada, Mexico, Norway, Denmark, Sweden, Iceland, Scotland, Puerto Rico, Panama, El Salvador, Honduras, Guatemala and Egypt.